 How To Train Your Dog To Wear A Pack

-Training your dog to wear a pack is simple, and most domestic dogs quickly take a shine to it—we’ve been asking them to carry things for the last thousand years or more.
+Training your dog to wear a pack is simple as training them to wear a dog harness, and most domestic dogs quickly take a shine to it—we’ve been asking them to carry things for the last thousand years or more.
 Other dogs require gentle nudging, but know your own dog’s limits: if he is a senior dog or his health is compromised, wearing a pack may be inappropriate for him—consult your vet.
 Likewise, a puppy should not be asked to carry any measurable weight at all.

 With rare exceptions though, nearly all dogs (even very small ones) can wear a backpack, and most of them can handle at least a little cargo.
 There are loads of great reasons for your dog to carry a load; read on to learn about them, and discover helpful tips to teach your dog how to wear a pack.